VanOvermeire/sam-template-creator/README.md

 The SAM Template Creator helps you set up te Infrastructure as Code for an AWS serverless project.
 It reads your project folder and generates a SAM template from it, containing the necessary functions, globals, environment variables, etc.

+Compared to a full-fledged framework like Serverless, the scope of this template creator is very *limited*, offer far fewer features.
+On the other hand, it is very lightweight (only generating the SAM yaml file), simple to use (just run the script) and requires no config, though you do need to follow a few conventions to get the most out of it.

+And for very complex use cases, only the original SAM and Cloudformation templates will suffice.

 ## Requirements

 - python 3